legal resources necessary to hold negligent facilities accountable.

 Many families have limited options of what to do when they can no longer provide care to a loved one in need of extensive medical treatments or hygiene assistance.
 Some families choose to relocate their loved one into a nursing home, believing that they will receive the best care in a safe, compassionate environment.
 Unfortunately, mistreatment still occurs at many facilities throughout Maryland.

-If your loved one was abused or neglected while residing in a Washington County nursing facility, contact the Maryland Nursing Home Law Center Attorneys now for immediate legal help.
+If your loved one was abused or neglected while residing in a Washington County nursing facility, contact our nursing home neglect affiliated attorneys in Maryland now for immediate legal help.
 Let our team of lawyers work on your behalf to ensure that those responsible for causing the harm are held legally and financially accountable.
 We will use the law to ensure your family receives monetary compensation for your damages.Williamsport Nursing Home

 This facility is a "not-for-profit" 121-certified bed long term care center providing cares and services to residents of Williamsport and Washington County, Maryland.
 The Medicare and Medicaid-participating home is located at: